 “I applaud the President … trying to reach out an agreement with the P5+1 in Iran, to try to figure out how we can prevent Iran from getting a nuclear weapon, which to me is an absolute imperative, but you do it in a way that doesn’t go to war.”

-While the agreement needs to be looked over with careful scrutiny, Bernie says, “What the president has tried to do is to make it certain that we have a verifiable agreement that prevents Iran from getting a nuclear weapon.”
-Bernie has hailed the Iran nuclear deal as a victory “for diplomacy over saber-rattling.”
+Bernie approved of the the Joint Comprehensive Plan of Action, otherwise known as the Iran Nuclear Agreement that set up a comprehensive monitoring, compliance, and inspection program to keep close tabs on Iran’s nuclear program.
+Bernie said, “What the president has tried to do is to make it certain that we have a verifiable agreement that prevents Iran from getting a nuclear weapon.”
+Bernie hailed the Iran nuclear deal as a victory “for diplomacy over saber-rattling.”

-But some say that the Iran nuclear deal will pave their way to get a bomb.
-What is actually in it?
+But some said that the Iran Deal paved Iran’s way to get a nuclear weapon bomb.
+What was actually in it?

-Far from paving the way for a bomb, the Iran nuclear deal greatly reduces Iran’s nuclear stockpile and facilities, and increases the amount of time it would take for Iran to create a nuclear weapon if the agreement were to fall apart.
-While the nuclear deal with Iran is a comprehensive and lengthy agreement, below are a few key components of the deal to clear up any confusion:
+Far from paving the way for a nuclear bomb, the Iran nuclear deal would have greatly reduced Iran’s nuclear stockpile and facilities, and increased the amount of time it would take for Iran to create a nuclear weapon if the agreement fell apart.
+While the nuclear deal with Iran was a comprehensive and lengthy agreement, below are a few key components of the deal to clear up any confusion:

-- Uranium Enrichment & Nuclear Stockpile: Iran produces uranium and has the ability to enrich it using its over 19,000 centrifuges, after this deal Iran’s centrifuges will be cut down to about a third.
-For the next 15 years Iran has agreed to not enrich uranium above 5 percent, which is the level necessary for nuclear power plants.
-Their stockpile (the amount of enriched uranium stored) will also be reduced by 97 percent.
+- Uranium Enrichment & Nuclear Stockpile: Iran produces uranium and has the ability to enrich it using its over 19,000 centrifuges.
+After the deal, Iran’s centrifuges will scheduled to be reduced by about a third.
+For the next 15 years, Iran agreed to not enrich uranium above 5 percent, which is the level necessary for fuel used in nuclear power plants.
+Their stockpile (the amount of enriched uranium stored) was scheduled to be reduced by 97 percent.

-- Inspections: Bernie and President Obama understand this deal is not dependent on trust, but rather the ability to inspect and verify Iran’s compliance.
-Under the deal the International Atomic Energy Agency (IAEA) will have unprecedented access to enrichment facilities in Natanz and Fordow, centrifuge assembly facilities, storage facilities, uranium mines and reactors.
+- Inspections: Bernie and President Obama understood the deal was not dependent on trust, but rather on the ability to inspect and verify Iran’s compliance.
+Under the deal, the International Atomic Energy Agency (IAEA) would have had unprecedented access to enrichment facilities in Natanz and Fordow, centrifuge assembly facilities, storage facilities, uranium mines and reactors.

-- Sanctions: In return for their compliance Iran will see a temporary lifting of certain economic sanctions.
-However, this relief is reversible and will “snap back” into place if Iran does not follow the rules of the deal.
+- Sanctions: In return for their compliance, Iran would see a temporary lifting of certain economic sanctions.
+However, the sanction relief was reversible and would have “snapped back” into place if Iran did not follow the rules of the deal.

 More details in the below infographic: